 As you may already know, WordPress is one of the best platforms online today for creating a remarkable-looking website or blog.
-But although WordPress.com may be good for a beginner blogger, it comes with a lot of restrictions that more serious blogger need to avoid.
-If you are currently trying to make this switch, the good news is, there are simple steps you can take to move WordPress.com sites to WordPress.org (i.e. self hosted).
+But although a WordPress.com site may be good for a beginner blogger, it comes with a lot of restrictions that more serious blogger need to avoid.
+If you are currently trying to make this switch, the good news is, there are simple steps you can take to move WordPress.com site to WordPress.org (i.e. self hosted).

 Which One is Works Better?

 Although we won’t dive into this too deeply, we would like to share some reasons why bloggers often move their WordPress.com site to WordPress.org.
 Here are a few of them: